CamoSAM2: SAM2-oriented Prompt Auto-Refinement for Video Camouflaged Object Detection: Experiment Results and Analyses

-\textbf{Hyper parameter analysis of Top-$\boldsymbol{k}$.} \Cref{tab: hyparameter_of_topk} presents the results of using different top $k$ frames as prompt frames.
-The settings range from using the top 1 frame (Top-1) to the top 9 frames (Top-9).
-We observe a performance boost from Top-1 to Top-3, suggesting that incorporating a small number of additional frames enhances SAM2's ability to generalize the appearance and spatial context of camouflaged objects, thereby improving segmentation quality.
-Conversely, performance decreases from Top-5 to Top-9, indicating that an excessive number of frames may introduce noise or irrelevant details, particularly when dealing with coarse or inaccurate masks generated by \ournet.
+\textbf{Hyper parameter analysis.} To evaluate the impact of the number of prompt frames on segmentation performance, we conduct ablation studies by varying $k$ within the set $\{1, 3, 5, 7, 9\}$.
+As shown in Fig.~\ref{fig:metrich_vs_top-k}, the performance improves significantly from top-1 to top-3, indicating that incorporating a small number of additional frames enhances SAM2's ability to generalize the appearance and spatial context of camouflaged objects, thereby leading to more accurate segmentation.
+However, beyond top-3, performance begins to decline.
+This suggests that an excessive number of prompt frames may introduce noise or irrelevant information—particularly problematic when the initial masks produced by the prompt inducer are coarse or inaccurate.

-\textbf{The number of prompt points.} In \Cref{tab: rbbox}, different numbers of prompt points (denoted as NP) are evaluated, ranging from 1 to 9 points.
-We can see that the 5 random prompt points (5P) achieve the best performance, representing an optimal balance in prompt input that maximizes segmentation accuracy across all evaluation metrics.
-Excessive points (e.g., 7P and 9P) may introduce noise, while too few points (e.g., 1P and 3P) lack sufficient spatial and context information, leading to reduced performance.

-\textbf{Effectiveness of refined box prompt.} An analysis of the last two rows in \Cref{tab: rbbox} reveals that the performance of \ourmodel~does not improve merely by adding diverse prompts.
-In fact, incorporating box prompts alongside point prompts can degrade segmentation accuracy.
-This decline is primarily due to the initial box prompts being imperfect, often leading to under-segmentation errors.
-However, when our refined boxes are introduced, an approximate 3.9\% improvement in mDice is observed.
-This indicates that the quality of the bounding boxes used in conjunction with point prompts plays a critical role in determining segmentation performance, highlighting the model’s sensitivity to the accuracy of box prompt integration.
-The visualization in \Cref{fig:enlarge box} further illustrates that our refined bounding boxes capture more detailed information, thereby enriching both global and local contextual understanding of target objects.
-Overall, these findings underscore the effectiveness of our approach in enhancing segmentation accuracy, especially in scenarios where initial masks are suboptimal.
+In addition, we investigate the sensitivity to the number of prompt points (denoted as $n$p), with value $n$ ranging from 1 to 9, as reported in Table~\ref{tab: rbbox}.
+The results show that segmentation accuracy increases with more prompt points and peaks at five points, after which performance begins to drop.
+This trend can be attributed to the ambiguous boundaries and imprecise localization of initial prompts.
+Using too many points (\eg, 7p and 9p) increases the risk of including noisy or irrelevant regions, such as background clutter or other nearby objects.
+Conversely, using too few points (\eg, 1p and 3p) provides insufficient spatial and contextual cues, thereby limiting the model's segmentation capability.